Last Updated on 10/27/20 by quiltripping

 There are many red traditional Adirondack chairs scattered throughout the camp that make it very easy to sit and relax and enjoy the scenery, or read a book, or just do nothing.

 There is also a 3.5 mile trail that goes around the perimeter of the lake that is a very easy hike through the quiet woods.

 The Road Scholar program ended with entertainment in the form of Bill Smith, a local Adirondack story teller.
 For an hour, Bill held us all spellbound as he told humorous and colorful stories about growing up in these mountains, sang folk tunes and played his instruments.

 All too quickly, my three days at Camp Sgamore were over and I had to pack up for home.
 My time there was a good mix of relaxation and learning.
 This truly had been a unique living history experience, and I am definitely planning a return trip – maybe next time when the fall leaves are at their peak.

 If this is the Vanderbilt way of ‘Roughing It”, I am all for it.

 If you are interested in a visit to Camp Sagamore, get all the information you need at http://greatcampsagamore.org/

-Road Scholar is also a non-for -profit organization that combines learning and travel.
-Check out their programs at https://www.roadscholar.org/
+Road Scholar is a non-for -profit organization that combines learning and travel.
+They offer a variety of Adirondack programs at Road Scholar-USA-New York